Advisors Versus Brokers

 One question we are frequently asked to explain is the difference between our registered investment advisor firm and a brokerage firm.
 The main distinction is in the term “fiduciary”.

-The Securities and Exchange Commission, who oversees registered Investment Advisers under the Investment Advisers Act of 1940, defines the role as follows:
+The Securities and Exchange Commission, who oversees registered Investment Advisors under the Investment Advisors Act of 1940, defines the role as follows:

 Fiduciary vs. Suitability

 So, all registered investment advisors carry a fiduciary obligation to their clients.
 This is not the case with stockbrokers.
 Instead, the non-fiduciary stockbroker is overseen by FINRA (Financial Industry Regulatory Authority) and must only follow the standard of “suitability,” which does not require the client’s interests be placed first.
 Stockbrokers must provide suitable advice given the client’s resources.
 Stockbrokers tend to be much more transactional than an RIA, with an emphasis is on securities products.
 RIA’s usually are paid via fees where stockbrokers historically have charged commissions.

 You may have heard about the U.S. Department of Labor’s fiduciary rule that would have impacted all financial advisors, including stockbrokers, and their clients.
 Simply stated, the DOL’s new “fiduciary duty” standard would have required financial professionals who receive compensation for transactions to act in their client’s “best interest.”
 However, the U.S. Fifth Circuit Court of Appeals struck down the Labor Department’s new fiduciary rule and issued a mandate saying that the agency exceeded its authority in promulgating the rule.

 The DOL’s rule and related exemptions would have required all retirement advisors –whether fee or commission-based –to adopt and practice a fiduciary standard that puts their clients’ best interests first and foremost.
 And retirement advisors would have had until 2018 to acclimate to this new fiduciary rule.